ramosmatiashernan/Road-to-Data-Scientist-III/README.md

 Transfer learning proved to be essential for predicting 100 different types of sports-based images.
 The model that was built from scratch without using pretrained models, only reach nearly 50 % of accuracy in the test dataset, while the other 3 models that integrates transfer learning, achieved over 90 % accuracy in few epochs.

-# Transfer Learning using Pre-trained model
-# What is transfer learning?
+# Transfer Learning using Pre-trained model.
+What is transfer learning?

 Transfer learning is a machine learning technique that allows a pre-trained model, which has been trained on a large dataset, to be reused as a starting point for a different but related task or dataset.
 Instead of training a model from scratch, transfer learning leverages the knowledge and learned representations of the pre-trained model to accelerate and improve the training process for a new task.